nicohirsau/Manta8/README.md

 # Chip-8 Emulator

 This is a implementation of an Chip-8 Emulator using C++.
+I have written this implementation to learn how emulators work.

 The rendering is done using the Mantaray Library (https://github.com/nicohirsau/Mantaray), but the emulator itself is completely independent and could be used with any rendering method.